josnelihurt/algorithms/README.md

 # algorithms
 This is a simple repository to include various tests over different data structures and algorithms for learning purposes.
 This repository uses a dockerized environment that allows us to have a portable environment.
-The repository can be used from vscode to develop and debug the code.
+This repository can be used from vscode to develop and debug the code.

 ## build
 To build, just run `./run.sh`